 Similarly, ABSL Tax Relief fund, which is quite popular among tax-saving plans, provided a Regular return of 25.7%, and a Direct return of 26.8 over a 5 year period.

-Now, I know many investors who invest 25,000 or even a 1 Lakh per month in mutual funds.
+Now, I know many investors who invest more than a Lakh per month in mutual funds.
 And historically, there have been plenty of funds which have provided more than 28% return over a 5 year period.
 Redo that math with these numbers and the difference will drop make your jaw drop.

 I’m not going to beat around the bush more, since even my earlier post (which you can read here) spoke about the virtues of Direct plans.
 The summary being that Direct plans outperform their Regular counterparts by a huge margin.